UBB-bibliometrics/search-strategies-priorityareas/KE_WoS.md

 OR
 TS=(
-	("global warming" OR ("climat*" NEAR/3 ("change*" OR "warm*"))) NEAR/5 ("response" OR "forcing" OR "sensitiv*" OR "records" OR "trend*" OR "legacy" OR "target$" OR "trigger$") )
+	("global warming" OR ("climat*" NEAR/3 ("change*" OR "warm*"))) NEAR/5 ("response" OR "forcing" OR "sensitiv*" OR "records" OR "trend*" OR "legacy" OR "trigger$") )
 OR
 TS=(